minershive/hiveon-kb/guides/hive_replace.md

 The best way to run this command is to use direct SSH connection (from other Linux/Mac or with Putty from Windows).
 ShellInABox should work.
 OpenVPN connection is also OK.
 Teleconsole connection will be closed so you will not see the progress.

 ***WARNING: This command can potentially ruin your system installation.
-So please do some experiments when you are close the rig physically.***
+So please do some experiments when you close the rig physically.***

 ### Usage Instructions
 You need to update Hive from web to get the latest script version.
 If you are running other Linux then the script should be downloaded from [Git repository](https://github.com/minershive/hiveos-linux).